Friday 12 May 2017 | EFF Postscript : in dialogue with Homo Sapiens | Birkbeck Cinema, 43 Gordon Square | 18:00-21:00

-Concluding our Ruin/s theme, we are delighted to welcome everyone to our final event for a screening of Nikolaus Geyrhalter’s 2016 essayistic documentary, Homo Sapiens (2016), followed by an illustrated response from Prof. Carl Lavery (Glasgow) and in conversation with Prof. Anna Reading (King’s College)
+Concluding our Ruin/s theme, we are delighted to welcome everyone to our final event for a screening of Nikolaus Geyrhalter’s 2016 essayistic documentary, Homo Sapiens (2016), followed by an illustrated response from Prof. Carl Lavery (Glasgow) and in conversation with Prof. Anna Reading (King’s College, University of London).

-This event is free, but booking is required : click here to book
+This event is free, but it is essential to reserve.
+Click here to secure your place.

 Nikolaus Geyrhalter / Austria / 2016 / 94 mins